RareSkills/blog/solana-smart-contract-language/solana-smart-contract-language.md

 ## How much Rust do you need to know to program Solana?

 Not that much, but it still requires some study.
 Rust is not a language that you can “google your way through.”
-For example, suppose you are programming in ruby from a java or scala background.
+For example, suppose you are programming in Ruby from a Java or Scala background.
 In that case, you can pretty easily ask google for the equivalent programming patterns (your code might not look idiomatic, but it will be readable and functional).
-If (when) you copy and paste code from Stackoverflow, you’ll still have a good intuition about what the code is doing.
+If (when) you copy and paste code from Stack Overflow, you’ll still have a good intuition about what the code is doing.

 However, if you do this with Rust, you will run into some frustrating roadblocks.
 Rust has syntax that is hard to look up (try looking up a “#” in the search engine), and it has concepts that aren’t found in other programming languages.